Solomon's Temple: Worship

 According to the Tanakh, the Temple housed the Ark of the Covenant.
 It says the Ark contained the Ten Commandments and was moved from Kiriath Jearim to Jerusalem by David before being moved into Solomon's temple.
 A common view among scholars is that the Ark was originally conceived as Yahweh's footstool, above which he was invisibly enthroned.
 Biblical scholar Francesca Stavrakopoulou states that Yahweh was physically enthroned above the Ark as a cult statue and it was only following the Exile that Yahweh was conceived as unseen and the prohibition on carved images was added to the Ten Commandments.
 On the other hand, some biblical scholars believe the story of the Ark was written independently and then incorporated into the main biblical narrative just before the exile into Babylon.
 Biblical scholar Thomas Römer speculates that the Ark may have contained statues of Yahweh and Asherah, and that it could have remained in Kiriath Jearim for much longer, possibly until shortly before the Babylonian conquest.

-During the Deuteronomic reform of King Josiah, the cult objects of the sun and Asherah were taken out of the temple and the practice of sacred prostitution and the worship of Baal and the hosts of heaven were stopped.
+During the Deuteronomic reform of King Josiah, the cult objects of the sun and Asherah were taken out of the temple and the practice of sacred prostitution, and the worship of Baal and the hosts of heaven were stopped.

 Sacrifice

-A korban was a kosher animal sacrifice, such as a bull, sheep, goat, or a dove that underwent shechita (Jewish ritual slaughter).
+A korban was a kosher animal sacrifice, such as a bull, sheep, goat, or dove that underwent shechita (Jewish ritual slaughter).
 Sacrifices could also consist of grain, meal, wine, or incense.
 Offerings were often cooked and most of it eaten by the offeror, with parts given to the Kohen priests and small parts burned on the altar of the Temple in Jerusalem.
 Only in special cases was all of the offering given only to God, such as in the case of the scapegoat.
 Under Josiah, sacrifices were centralized at Solomon's temple and other places of sacrifice were abolished.
-The temple became a major slaughtering center and a major part of Jerusalem's economy.
+The temple became a major slaughtering center and part of Jerusalem's economy.